Kronuz/Xapiand/docs/_docs/reference-guide/aggregations/metrics/min-aggregation.md

 As a consequence, the result may be approximate when running on longs whose absolute value is greater than 2^53.

-Computing the min balance value across all accounts:
+Assuming the data consists of documents representing bank accounts, as shown in the sample dataset of [Exploring Your Data]({{ '/docs/exploring/' | relative_url }}#sample-dataset) section, computing the min balance value across all accounts:

 {% capture req %}